California Comprehensive Compliance Program

 1. Leadership and Structure

-Chief Compliance Officer.
-Exelixis has appointed a Chief Compliance Officer, who is charged with establishing, operating and monitoring the Compliance Program, including oversight of healthcare compliance.
-The Chief Compliance Officer has direct access to the Exelixis Board of Directors and senior management, and provides regular reports on the status of the Compliance Program.
+Healthcare Compliance Officer.
+Exelixis has appointed a Healthcare Compliance Officer, who is charged with establishing, operating and monitoring the Compliance Program.
+The Healthcare Compliance Officer has direct access to the Exelixis Board of Directors and senior management.
+The Healthcare Compliance Officer provides regular reports on the status of the Compliance Program to Exelixis senior management, the Exelixis Compliance Committee, and the Exelixis Board of Directors.

 2. Written standards

-Exelixis has established written policies and procedures to ensure compliance with the OIG Guidance and PhRMA Code, including the Code of Conduct and Business Conduct Manual, and other complimentary policies that outline the company’s commitment to compliance and corporate responsibility.
+Exelixis has established written policies and procedures to ensure compliance with the OIG Guidance and PhRMA Code, including the Code of Conduct and Ethics Policy, Policy on Interactions with Healthcare Professionals, and other complimentary policies that outline the company's commitment to compliance and corporate accountability.
 The standards set forth in the policies apply to all Exelixis employees and adherence to company policies is a condition of employment.

 Exelixis does not permit gifts, promotional materials, items, or activities prohibited by the PhRMA Code, OIG Guidance, or FDA regulations.
 For items and activities that are not prohibited, Exelixis has set a cumulative annual spending limit of $2,500 per healthcare professional, outside of the context of legitimate investigative and consultative arrangements.
 We track and monitor compliance with this promotional spending limit to the best of our ability and will modify our internal processes as necessary.